 Every now and then, I've been known to take a trip down memory lane.
-This provides an opportunity to check in with the past, whether it be regarding life events, sports, or in this case, writing.
+This provides an opportunity to check in with the past, regarding life events, sports, or in this case, writing.

 Now, this section of the website is normally reserved for news and updates regarding my writing/acting/directing, events around the Treasure Valley, or what I've been watching, reading, or listening to as of late.
 It's been almost a year now since the COVID-19 pandemic reared its devastating head on the world and, while certain aspects of life have returned to normal, there's not too much to report on in regards to the above topics.